leejoonli/code-every-day/log.md

 ## Thoughts

 Updated the README.md on the tax application to match what I had on my other application repositories.
 Probably still has some bugs but it'll do for now.
 Started researching for the pizza application but it's going very slowly.

+# Day 243 (1/25/2023)

+## Tax Estimator and Pizza Application Research

+Updated some stuff on the tax application and did some research for the pizza application.

+## Thoughts

+Fixed a bug with the calculation function in the tax estimator application.
+Currently, one known bug is that the income source option does not affect the estimate result in any way.
+Not really sure how that is supposed to affect the result so I'm just going to leave it as it is now.
+May have found something regarding the pizza application and how to monitor certain programs running on a computer.